 The course focuses on the relationship between language and sex as a biological category versus gender as a social phenomenon.
 It investigates the application to Caribbean language use of some of the theoretical frameworks through which this relationship has been studied.
 Also discussed are the ways children acquire gendered language identities and issues relating to sexism in language.
+Return to Table of Content

 Actual conversations are recorded and transcribed for analysis.
 This course has a strong Caribbean focus.